-- Orientation of BVSPCA: Cat and Dog intro/Level 1 Open Paws Dog Training Available for visitors ages 6 to Adult
+- Orientation of BVSPCA, including cat and dog intro for visitors ages 6 to adult.

 Humane Education for Kids

-The Humane Treatment Education Program is aimed at grade school kids and has several elements.
+The Humane Treatment Education Program is aimed at grade school kids.

-- Several modules have been developed by our Education Committee and can be delivered by qualified volunteers.
-These presentations are approximately 40 minutes.
+Several modules have been developed by our Education Committee and can be delivered by qualified volunteers.
+These presentations are approximately 40 minutes in length.

 The Five Freedoms outline five aspects of animal welfare under human control.
-The Five Freedoms have been adopted by professional groups including veterinarians, and most organization committed to the humane treatment of animals.
+The Five Freedoms have been adopted by professional groups including veterinarians and most organizations committed to the humane treatment of animals.

 The five freedoms as currently expressed are:

-- Freedom from hunger or thirst by ready access to fresh water and a diet to maintain full health and vigour
+- Freedom from hunger and thirst by ready access to fresh water and a diet to maintain full health and vigour.